capone212/crashtec/src/crashtec/infrastructure/readme.txt

 ---------------------------
-Find the way to customizing alghorithms for infrastrocure
+Find the way to customizing alghorithms for infrastrocture